New York Central Niagara: Disposition

-The entire series was retired and scrapped between late 1955 and July, 1956, with #6015 the last withdrawn (S2a #5500 was retired earlier, in 1951, and served as a spare-parts supply for the other Niagaras until 1956).
-The reason that no NYC Niagara locomotives were preserved because of the order of then-NYC President Alfred E. Perlman, who similarly ordered that every NYC Hudson be scrapped, albeit not completely due to opposing preservation.
+Upon dieselization, the entire series was retired and scrapped between late 1955 and July 1956, with #6015 the last withdrawn (S2a #5500 was retired earlier, in 1951, and served as a spare-parts supply for the other Niagaras until 1956).
+The reason that no NYC Niagara locomotives were preserved is because of the order of then-NYC President Alfred E. Perlman, who similarly ordered that every NYC Hudson be scrapped, albeit not completely due to opposing preservation.
 The financial situation of the New York Central was critical when Perlman became the chairman, and the scrap value of all the steam locomotives was enough to bring the railroad back from the brink.
 His decision to scrap the entirety of the NYC's steam fleet (and later mostly those of the Denver & Rio Grande Western's standard gauge) has earned him an infamous reputation as a steam hater and anti-preservationist.
 This was not entirely true, however, as later on he did personally donate Mohawk #2933 and 4-4-0 #999.
 As the NYC gained less than $15,000 in scrap value from Luria Brothers for each Niagara, which cost about $248,000 each in 1945, their early retirement was a net loss overall.